- Published on

 - Robin

-You just finished a massive Live.
-You saw the gifts flying—Roses, Galaxys, maybe even a Lion.
-Your "Estimated Diamonds" count is in the thousands.
-You do some quick mental math, wait for the payout, and... it’s significantly lower than you expected.
+You just finished a massive live stream.
+You saw gifts flying—roses, galaxies, maybe even a Lion.
+Your "Estimated Diamonds" count hit several thousand.
+You quickly did the math in your head, waited for the payout, and then... the amount was significantly lower than you expected.

-The immediate reaction is often: "TikTok is stealing from me."
+The immediate reaction is usually: "TikTok is stealing my money."

-But before you file a support ticket, you need to understand that TikTok's payout system is a complex sequence of conversions, commissions, and third-party fees.
-What feels like "missing money" is usually just the reality of the platform's math.
+But before you submit a support ticket, you need to understand that TikTok's payout system is a complex series of conversions, commissions, and third-party fees.
+What feels like "missing money" is often just the reality of the platform's algorithm.

-The confusion stems from a misunderstanding of how a viewer's dollar becomes a creator's cent.
-There are three specific stages where your earnings are "diluted."
+The confusion stems from a misunderstanding of how a viewer's dollar becomes a few cents in the creator's hand.
+Your income undergoes three specific "dilution" stages.

 Viewers buy Coins.
-TikTok charges different rates depending on where they buy them (App Store vs. Website).
-If a viewer buys coins on an iPhone, Apple takes a 30% cut before TikTok even sees the money.
-This means the "value" of a gift is already skewed before it hits your screen.
+TikTok charges different fees based on the purchase channel (App Store vs. Website).
+If a viewer buys coins on an iPhone, Apple takes 30% before TikTok even sees the money.
+This means the "value" of the gift is already shrunk before it appears on your screen.

 2. The 50% Platform Commission

 This is the big one.
-TikTok takes roughly 50% of the net value of the gifts sent to you.
-When you receive a gift, TikTok converts its Coin value into Diamonds.
-The Diamond count you see in your analytics is already the net amount after TikTok has taken its cut.
+TikTok takes approximately 50% of the net value of the gifts sent to you.
+When you receive a gift, TikTok converts its coin value into Diamonds.
+The diamond count you see in your dashboard is already the net amount after TikTok has taken its cut.

-This is where the math trips people up.
-1 Diamond does not equal 1 Cent.
+This is where the math most often goes wrong.
+1 Diamond does NOT equal 1 cent.
 The fixed payout rate is **1 Diamond = 100.
 You have $50.

-The most important realization for any creator is this: Diamonds are a representation of your share, not the total value of the gift.
+The most important realization for any creator is: Diamonds represent your share, not the total value of the gift.

-When you see "10,000 Diamonds" in your balance, that is the amount after TikTok’s 50% commission has been removed.
-You do not need to subtract another 50% from that number.
-However, you do need to account for withdrawal fees and currency exchange rates, which occur after you hit the "Withdraw" button.
+When you see "10,000 Diamonds" in your balance, that is the amount after TikTok's 50% commission has been deducted.
+You don't need to subtract another 50% from that number.
+However, you do need to account for withdrawal fees and currency conversion fees that happen after you hit the "Withdraw" button.

 Stop guessing and start calculating.
-Use this flow to find your actual expected deposit.
+Use this process to find your actual expected deposit.

 1. The "Half-Cent" Formula